Calling all code developers!

 The Railway Operation Simulator is an open-source project which means that there is public access to the source code.

-The new program version using this compiler is released as v2.0.0 Beta, Beta because although I’ve done a lot of testing I can’t be sure that there aren’t still some incompatibilities left, so I hope users will try it out and let me know of any errors or odd behaviour – many thanks.
-One thing to be aware of is that the program is and always has been based on images that are restricted to 256 colours, so depending on the operating system in use the display might not appear correct.
+The first program version using this compiler was v2.0.0 Beta, Beta because although a lot of testing was done I feared there would be some remaining errors because of the new compiler but happily that hasn’t been the case.
+One thing to be aware of though is that the program is (and always has been) based on images that are restricted to 256 colours, so depending on the operating system in use the display might not appear correct.
 In this case right click on the program icon, select Properties then Compatibility, and tick the box for 256 colours.

 The latest source files are available at https://github.com/AlbertBall/railway-dot-exe/ for read-only access.
 ‘DeveloperGuide.pdf’ in the ‘master’ folder provides a summary of program history, structure, operation and interfaces, and also explains the file structure.

 Anyone wishing to contribute to further development should create a GitHub account then contact me via this website with evidence of proficiency and I’ll provide write access to the files.
 Version control is provided by ‘Git’, so anyone wishing to contribute needs to be familiar with this system – plenty of information is available on the web and it’s not difficult to learn the basics.